kairosart/Holo/PIVOTING/Task 23 - Digging a tunnel to nowhere.md

 ## sshuttle
 The second tool we will be looking at is sshuttle.
 Sshuttle is unique in its approaches to pivoting because all of its techniques are done remotely from the attacking machine and do not require the configuration of proxychains.
-However, a few of the disadvantages of sshuttle are that it will only work if there is an ssh server running on the machine, and it will not work on Windows hosts.
+However, a few of the disadvantages of sshuttle are that <u>it will only work if there is an ssh server running on the machine</u>, and it <u>will not work on Windows hosts</u>.
 You can download sshuttle from GitHub, [https://github.com/sshuttle/sshuttle](https://github.com/sshuttle/sshuttle)

 Using sshuttle is relatively easy and only requires one command.
 For sshuttle to work, you only need to specify one parameter, -r .
 With this parameter, you will specify the user and target like you would for a standard ssh connection.
 You will also need to specify the CIDR range of the network; this does not require a parameter.
 Find an example of syntax below.